Firestar-Reimu/Arch-and-Manjaro-KDE-Installation/Manjaro-KDE-Installation-on-Surface-Pro-6.md

 #### 对 Firefox 和 Visual Studio Code 的进一步说明

     Firefox is configured with the environment variable `MOZ_USE_XINPUT2=1`.
 You can enable it by copying that assignment into `/etc/environment` and restarting.
 This is only required if Firefox uses X11.
 If it uses Wayland, touch will work by default.
-To improve the zoom behaviour you can enable apz.allow_zoom in about:config.
+To improve the zoom behaviour you can enable apz.allow_zooming in about:config.
     Visual Studio Code uses the command-line switch `--touch-events`.
 One way to enable this is by editing `/usr/share/applications/code.desktop` and adding the switch to the `Exec` lines.
 This might also work for other Electron-based applications.